mateodaza/sippy/grants/research/QUESTBOOK-SUBMISSION-FINAL.md

 ---

-### Q: What safeguards exist to prevent LLM misinterpretation or user error when parsing natural-language transactions?
+### What safeguards exist to prevent LLM misinterpretation or user error when parsing natural-language transactions?

 **LLM Transaction Safeguards (Implemented + M1 Enhancements):**